Bejon-Norman1/Azure-Honeynet-SOC-Project/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I constructed a miniature honeynet using Azure and established a Log Analytics workspace to gather log data from diverse sources.
+This workspace is utilized by Microsoft Sentinel to construct attack maps, activate alerts, and generate incidents.
+Initially, I assessed security metrics within an insecure environment for a duration of 24 hours.
+Subsequently, I implemented several security controls to fortify the environment, and measured the metrics for an additional 24-hour period.
+The outcomes of this evaluation are presented below, highlighting the following metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)